-- Expectant mothers must always wear the lap portion of the safety belt as low as possible across the pelvis and below the rounding of the abdomen. - Always read and heed all WARNINGS and other important information ⇔ ▲ in Fastening safety belts on page 140.
+- Expectant mothers must always wear the lap portion of the safety belt as low as possible across the pelvis and below the rounding of the abdomen.

 Unfastening safety belts

 Unbuckle the safety belt with the red release button only after the vehicle has stopped.